Using your FireBoard

 The new Analyze feature on FireBoards App helps cooks manage their time, by giving them real time estimates of when their meat will reach a desired temperature.

-Screen shots of Ted’s pork shoulder using Session Comparison.
-Temperature graph of the past cook is shown in the gray, while the active cook is shown in orange.
+Screenshots of Ted’s pork shoulder using Session Comparison.
+The temperature graph of the past cook is shown in gray, while the active cook is shown in orange.

 This new addition to the app is available to FireBoard users free of charge, as part of their next App update, and will be visible as a new tab labeled “Analyze” on the app’s dashboard.
 Download the app today for both Android and iOS.